 - Enrollment in your eNewsletter

 - A download of a whitepaper, how-to guide, research report, etc.

 - A sign-up for a webinar or eCourse

 - A sign up for a demo or consultation

 From there, deliver on your offer.
 Again, you never want to be misleading in your purpose since doing so will hurt your brand integrity and create a poor impression with a new lead that may be hard to overcome.
 And while you’re at it, acknowledge your new lead by sending them a welcome email.
 Welcome emails have an average open rate of 82 percent, so take advantage by including conversion-driven content.

 Finally, if the form isn’t for your email newsletter, include a way for users to opt-in to your emails while providing their info for another purpose.
 Opt-ins are a crucial email marketing technique, and web forms are a fantastic place to stick ‘em, so put a box at the bottom of the form that users can check off if they want to hear from you more regularly.

 Forms make it easier for you to collect leads and make it easier for prospects to signal to you that they’re interested in further engagement.
+What’s great is most marketing and email automation tools come with form builders, so choose your tools wisely.
 Use them wisely, and you should have no trouble adding more fuel to your lead generation efforts.

 Are you ready for a smarter way to engage with your customers?